 These characteristics are interdependent.

-Culturally responsive teachers use a wide variety of strategies to create inclusive classroom contexts where students are encouraged to acknowledge and celebrate diversity and learning with and from each other.
+Culturally responsive teachers use a wide variety of strategies to create inclusive classroom contexts where students are encouraged to acknowledge and celebrate diversity and learn with and from each other.
 These include:

 Quality relationships are central to quality teaching